Bonillop/mailero-dev/README.md

 ## connect function
-The connect function is what lets a component connect to and use the store, it can receive as a first argument a mapStateToProps function, that takes a piece of the store and maps it as props of the component.
+The connect function is what lets a component connect to and use the store, it can receive as a first argument a mapStateToProps function, which we define and gets called with the whole store as an argument, that takes a piece of the store and maps it as props of the component.
 And as a second argument it can receive an array of functions that get translated to props, which usually will be the actions that component performs on the store

 ## combineReducers function